Financial-Times/x-dash/contribution.md

     If you phrase your feature request as a user need rather than a proposed solution, it opens up more potential for discussion and collaboration – _way_ more fun for everyone.

   - ### Consider big and small screens
     It's imperative that the components we build and maintain as a part of `x-dash` work well for both App users and FT.com users whether on their phone or desktop PC.
-Features which lack a suitable experience for the big or small screen are likely to not to be accepted.
+Features which lack a suitable experience for the big or small screen are more likely to be rejected.

   - ### Open multiple feature requests
     If you have multiple different requests, it's best to open each as a separate GitHub issue.